kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ## TLDR

-This GEP aims to standardize terminology and processes around "metaresources", e.g. using one Kubernetes object to modify the functions of one or more other objects.
+This GEP aims to standardize terminology and processes around "metaresources", i.e., using one Kubernetes object to modify the functions of one or more other objects.

 It lays out guidelines for Gateway API implementations and other stakeholders for the design and/or handling of custom “metaresource” definitions in compliance with a pattern known as Policy Attachment.

+!!! warning
     This GEP specifies a _pattern_, not an API field or new object.
 It defines some terms, including _Metaresource_, _Policies_ and _Policy Attachment_, and their related concepts.

+!!! danger
+    This pattern is so far agreed upon only by Gateway API implementers who were in need of an immediate solution and didn't want all their solutions to be completely different and disparate, but does not have wide agreement or review from the rest of Kubernetes (particularly API Machinery).
+    It is then conceivable that this problem domain gets a different solution in core in the future at which time this pattern might be considered obsoleted by that one.
+    When implementations have need of something that is not in the spec and free from the [requisites](#user-stories) for which this pattern has been primarily thought, they are encouraged to explore other means (e.g. trying to work their feature into the upstream spec) before considering introducing their own custom metaresources.
+    Examples of challenges associated with this pattern include the [Discoverability problem](#the-discoverability-problem) and the [Fanout status update problem](#fanout-status-update-problems).
+    Ultimately, any implementation that is considering using this guidance are strongly advised to check in with the community and share their use case before making a decision, so that they can better understand the potential implications of their decision.

-## Goals
+## Overview and Concepts

-* Establish a pattern for metaresources which will be used for any metaresources and policies included in the Gateway API spec.
-* Establish a pattern that must be adopted for any implementation-specific metaresources and policies used with Gateway API resources.
-* Discuss the problems with communicating status for metaresource objects, and suggest mechanisms that APIs can use to mitigate some of them.
-* Provide a way to distinguish between required and default values for all metaresource API implementations.
-* Enable Policy Attachment at all relevant scopes in Gateway API, including Gateways, Routes, Backends, along with how values should flow across a hierarchy if necessary.
-* Ensure the Policy Attachment specification is generic and forward thinking enough that it could be easily adapted to other grouping mechanisms like Namespaces in the future.
-* Provide a means of attachment that works for both ingress and mesh implementations of Gateway API.
-* Provide a consistent specification that will ensure familiarity between both API-defined and implementation-specific metaresources so they can both be interpreted the same way.
-* Provide a reference pattern to other implementations of metaresource and policy APIs outside of Gateway API, that are based on similar concepts (i.e., augmenting the behavior of other Kubernetes objects, attachment points, nested contexts and inheritance, Defaults & Overrides, etc.)

-## Out of scope

-* Define all potential metaresource and policy kinds that may be attached to resources.

-## Background
+### Background

 When designing Gateway API, a recurring challenge became apparent.
 There was often a need to change ("augment") the behavior of objects without modifying their specs.